What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 EXTRA PAIR SOCKS

+PRO TIP!
 Put socks in a small ziplock bag to ensure they stay dry.
 When you switch out socks, you’ll have a place to stash your stinky smelly ones, keeping your day pack relatively stink free!

 FIRST AID KIT

-Supplies for hiking should always include some sort of a first aid kit!
+Hiking necessities should always include some sort of a first aid kit!
 DIY your medical kit like we do or buy a pre assembled kit.
 We love the Kavu zipped pixie pouch.
 Load up the pouch with these hiking gear essentials and head out on a Colorado Springs hike.

 • Band aids